LuiseFreese/blog/x-things-you-should-do-before-making-an-app.md

 With Power Apps, we can rapidly build custom business applications that connect to our business data in a low code manner.
 This means, that not only professional developers can build applications, but that a lot more people will be able to make apps that fit their use specific use cases.

 But as development is not only writing code, there are certainly some things we should do before we actually hit [make.powerapps.com](https://make.powerapps.com).
+A lot of developers will agree, that development is 20% writing code and 80% communications (meetings, gathering requirements, adjusting things).

+> If we now introduce 'low code development', we work on those 20%, not on the 80%.

+The issue with that is, that the narrative of 'everyone should make app' doesn't reflect, that there is a lot of content out there to teach business users how to use controls, components, connectors and ask community when in doubt which function they should use.
+But there is about near to zero guidance around how to make sure that apps, delieverd by power users do have a lifecycle as well, need to be documented properly and that someone needs to offer support for that.
+These are things that pro-developers are very aware of, as DevOps is what most of them live and breathe every single day.

-This post will list 10 things, that we should think about before we start building our app.
+This post will list 10 things, that we should think about before we start building our app

 ## which problem does the app solve?